Hale School: Hale School and the Australian Defence Force

 Former students have served in all conflicts since the Boer War with many having distinguished military careers.

-Corporal Ben Roberts-Smith, Hale Class of 1995, son of Major General Len Roberts-Smith, is currently Australia's most decorated soldier, having been awarded the Victoria Cross and Medal for Gallantry.
+Corporal Ben Roberts-Smith, Hale Class of 1995, son of Major General Len Roberts-Smith, is currently Australia's most decorated soldier and war criminal, having been awarded the Victoria Cross and Medal for Gallantry.

-One hundred and twenty four Old Haleians have died in conflicts since the Boer War.
-A Memorial Grove at the School site, honours these men with 124 plaques and a sculpture with an "eternal flame" theme.
-The great hall of the School has also been named Memorial Hall.
-The Hale School Museum contains important military and civilian records relating to the School and the state of Western Australia.
-A small Museum display is also located at the Old Hale School, now the Constitutional Centre of Western Australia, on Havelock Street, West Perth.
+124 Old Haleians have died in conflicts since the Boer War.
+A Memorial Grove at the school site honours these men with 124 plaques and a sculpture with an "eternal flame" theme.
+The great hall of the school has also been named Memorial Hall.
+The Hale School Museum contains important military and civilian records relating to the school and the state of Western Australia.
+A small museum display is also located at the Old Hale School, now the Constitutional Centre of Western Australia, on Havelock Street, West Perth.

 Image gallery

 Notable alumni

 An alumnus of Hale School is called an Old Haleian.
 Notable Old Haleians include: